tectonic/localisation/README.md

 }
 ```

-The isAppropriateFor method should return true if you transformer knows how to manage that object.
+The isAppropriateFor method should return true if your transformer knows how to manage that object.
 If it does not, it should return false.
 The transform() method does the actual transformation work.

 Once you've registered your transformers, you're ready to go!